 |Electric fuel pumps ||7-15 amps |

 powermaster's bolt-on early model upgrade for Fords comes in one- or three-wire operation.
-The 100A version produces 70A at idle, with the 140A version kicking out 80A at idle.

 Using this table, and using the higher estimates, an HEI-equipped car with an electric fuel pump and electric fans, but no stereo equipment or spotlights, will require more than 100 amps on the rare occasions that every electrical system is running simultaneously.
 Obviously that's way more than will actually be needed, as we used the highest possible amperages, but it's better to build a safety factor into any system.